Skip to content

 Ciliary Body Melanoma

-Sentinel vessels: Frequently accompanied by dilated and tortuous episcleral vessels directly over the tumor.
+Sentinel vessel: Dilated and tortuous episcleral vessels directly over the tumor are frequently observed.

-Anterior segment changes: Prone to anterior displacement of the lens-iris diaphragm and secondary angle-closure glaucoma.
+Anterior segment changes: Anterior displacement of the lens-iris diaphragm, often leading to secondary angle-closure glaucoma.

 Extraocular extension: There is a risk of extraocular extension via the emissary canal.

-The following 8 items are evaluated to differentiate between choroidal nevus and melanoma.
+The following eight items are evaluated to differentiate between choroidal nevus and melanoma.

 • Thickness: greater than 2 mm